What is DMARC & Why Does It Matter for Your Email Campaigns?

 • SPF Alignment: The sending server must match the "From" domain.

-DMARC Policies
+DMARC Policies at a Glance

 Why DMARC is Important in Your Email Security